talonendm/talonendm.github.io/_posts/2023-01-01-uusi-vuosi.md

 #### Kestävä kehitys

 - Arto O. Salonen: väitöskirja: Kestävä kehitys globaalin ajan hyvinvointiyhteiskunnan haasteena, 2010 [(PDF)](https://helda.helsinki.fi/server/api/core/bitstreams/4a10465a-db58-412b-b9d6-562640251295/content)
+  - Elämästä tuli suoritus, joka ei mahdu maapallolle - [blogi](https://artosalonen.com/elamasta-tuli-suoritus-joka-ei-mahdu-maapallolle/)
-- 14.9.2023: Tikkurila Heureka: Ihminen, työ ja tulevaisuus - poimintoja:
+- 14.9.2023: Tikkurila Heureka: Ihminen, työ ja tulevaisuus - poimintoja ja GPT-keskustelua:
   -  Huomisesta voidaan tehdä toisenlainen, jos vain nin halutaan; Tomorrow can be made different, if that's what is desired.
   -  We humans are building the Anthropocene.
 The term "Anthropocene" refers to a proposed epoch that reflects the significant impact of human activities on the Earth's geology and ecosystems.
   - "Ihmisen vaikutus tulevaisuuteen on ennennäkemätön.
 Me rakennetaan tulevaisuus" translates to "The impact of humans on the future is unprecedented.
 We are building the future" in English.
 This statement emphasizes the significant and unprecedented role that humans have in shaping the course of the future.
 It conveys a sense of responsibility and agency in creating the path ahead.